cds-snc/terraform-demo/README.md

 </p>

 # Resources and Accessibility
 > We are committed to providing learning resources that are accessible to all.
-If you see a resource that is not compliant, please let us know @ .
+If you see a resource that is not compliant, please let us know mailto:ashar.ahmed@cds-snc.ca.
->

 <a href="https://docs.google.com/presentation/d/1fAJBXQuxhNtrjaaIYOSN2YDJl92bhPgyf4VKySnzDIk/edit#slide=id.gfa3975480b_0_3">Slides</a>

 # Terraform Boilerplate